 The Sandias are also well-known for their geologic uniqueness.
 First, there is an abundance of Sandia granite, a type of granite only found in this mountain range.
 Second, from the summit of Point 8300 and the saddle of Rincon Ridge, the Great Unconformity is clearly visible high on the escarpment of the Sandias.
 The Great Unconformity is an unusual gap in the geologic record where the Sandia granite meets its cap of fossil-rich limestone.

 From I-25 north of I-40, head east on Tramway Blvd. past Sandia Casino for approximately 3 miles until you can make a left turn onto FR 333 to the La Luz Trailhead, and the Juan Tabo and La Cueva Picnic Grounds.
 Stay on the main paved road ignoring the turn-offs to La Cueva Picnic Grounds and the La Luz Trailhead.
 Immediately after the turn-off to the La Luz Trailhead, the road will become FR 333D and turn to dirt.
 About 1/2 mile further on is the parking lot with a turn off to the left.
 There is a gate (sometimes open and sometimes not) and a sign marking the no public access Evergreen Hills Subdivision, as well as the parking area for the Piedra Lisa #135 Trailhead.
-Parking is $3 per car and there are two pay stations: 1) Just off of Tramway Road and 2) Just as FR 333D turns to dirt.
+Parking is $3 per car.
+There is no place to pay at the trailhead so the best place to pay is 100 feet up the Juan Tabo Picnic Ground road (before the road turns to dirt).
+You have to backtrack slightly for this pay area, but the most convenient pay area just off of Tramway Road no longer accepts payments due to thefts.
 Be sure to pay as the rangers do check frequently.

 Dispersed camping is allowed in the Sandias, but there are no designated campgrounds.
 Fires are not allowed.
 This hike is close enough to town that it is easy to stay with a friend or in a hotel.

 The 7.5 USGS map is Sandia Crest (NM).

 available locally in Albuquerque at REI near the intersection of Montaño and I-25.
 It costs about $14.95 and is plasticized for weatherproofing.
 You can get it for $7 if you go directly to the Cibola National Forest Office off of Osuna.
 To get there from I-25 head west on Osuna.
 Take a right onto Chappell Drive.
 The office will be on the west side of the street in about 1/4 mile.

 by Dharma Maps.
-It is a 1:45,000 scale topographic map complete with GPS coordinates, mileages, and access points.
+It is a 1:45,000 scale topographic map complete with 1:25,000 insets, mileages, and access points.
 It is printed on waterproof paper and is smaller, more detailed, and more portable than the National Forest map.
 It can be purchased at Amazon.com for $9.95, and is also available locally at REI near the intersection of Montaño and I-25.